Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

     * Medium: the go-to destination for technical blogs.
 Submitting your articles to publications will get you distribution.
 Much less community oriented, and it’s easier for people to create content.
     * Your own blog: preferred if you’re writing more for yourself.
 You can cross post content to Medium.
 For discovery, you’ll have to rely on Google SEO which takes a long time.
     * Other platforms: LinkedIn, Twitter, Clubhouse, TikTok.
 Do them if you enjoy them, but it’s really hard to create a “portfolio” of high quality content, and it may be harder to stand out.
-    * I picked YT since it combines 3 skills: technical competency, communication ability, and video editing.
+    * Rahul picked YT since it combines 3 skills: technical competency, communication ability, and video editing.
 The combination of all 3 is quite rare, which makes the content more valuable.

 [Linked Event](https://www.linkedin.com/events/6775847302641938432/)